Thomas Minns: London Broncos

 In 2014, he was loaned to the London Broncos, with two of his fellow, young team-mates from Leeds.

 Featherstone Rovers

-Minns spent the 2015 season on loan at the Featherstone Rovers, recording 16 outings and scoring eight tries.
+Minns spent the 2015 season on loan at Featherstone Rovers, recording 16 outings and scoring eight tries.

 Hull Kingston Rovers

 On 3 July 2015, it was announced that Minns had signed a three-year deal to play for Hull Kingston Rovers in the Super League, starting from the 2016 rugby league season.
 Minns suffered relegation from the Super League with Hull Kingston Rovers in the 2016 season, due to losing the Million Pound Game at the hands of Salford.
-12-months later however, Minns was part of the Hull Kingston Rovers side that won promotion back to the Super League, at the first time of asking following relegation the season prior.
+12-months later however, Minns was part of Hull Kingston Rovers side that won promotion back to the Super League, at the first time of asking following relegation the season prior.
 On 22 May 2019, it was announced that Minns would be returning to play for Hull Kingston Rovers until the end of the 2019 season.